snowplow-archive/snowplow.github.com/_posts/2014-03-27-snowplow-javascript-tracker-1.0.0-released.md

     http(s)://d1fc8wv8zag5ca.cloudfront.net/1/sp.js

-then you will automatically get new minor versions and patches as they are released.
+then you will automatically get new semantic-minor versions and patches as they are released.

 <h2><a name="help">6.
 Getting help</a></h2>